 As stated, habitat assessment was carried out at each of the sites selected for macroinvertebrate assessment.
 The Freshwater Pearl Mussel Regulations require that there is no artificially elevated levels of siltation present at the pearl mussel habitat.
 This is evidenced by the absence of plumes of silt when the substratum is disturbed.
 The surveyor performs a substrate kick in order to ascertain whether a plume of silt is generated or not.
-The surveyor must then note one of the following three observations:
+The surveyor must then note one of the following three observations;

-- 1. No visible silt plume (none)
+1. No visible silt plume (none)

-- 2. Some visible silt (moderate)

-- 3. A lot of visible silt (significant/heavy)
+- 2. Some visible silt (moderate) - 3.
+A lot of visible silt (significant/heavy)

 It is important to note that the silt assessments are indicative of the catchment rather than individually significant.
 There may be reasons for absence of silt or pockets of silt in any river.
 Silt will not settle in unstable, fast flowing habitats of rivers, but where present will accumulate in the more stable habitats where the silt can slow down and drop to the river bed.
 Unfortunately, the freshwater pearl mussel always occurs at stable habitats.
 The most important individual areas of silt assessment are in the mussel habitat itself.
 The Freshwater Pearl Mussel Regulations 2009 refer to habitat conditions at the site of the freshwater pearl mussel habitat for this reason.
-As seen in Section 4.2 above, there were strong silt plumes at the site of freshwater pearl mussel habitat, with average redox potential loss at 5cm of 24.1%.
-Geist & Auerswald (2007) found that average redox potential loss at 5cm of less that 20% was required for juvenile survival.
-Hence the siltation levels of the Owencarrow Catchment are currently unfavourable
+During the freshwater pearl mussel surveys in 2009, the loss of redox potential at 5cm depth within pearl mussel habitat ranged from a site average of 18.9% to 24.5%, with the average loss being 22.53%.
+An loss of less than 20% is considered to be necessary for juvenile survival (Geist & Auerswald, 2007).
+Thus the Owenriff Catchment fails the target for silt levels in 2009.

-Figure 4.11 illustrates the results from this assessment in the broader catchment.
-In the Owencarrow catchment, the silt plume was recorded as not significant in 3 locations and moderate in 4 locations assessed.
+Figure 4.21 illustrates the results from this assessment in the broader catchment.
+On the Owenriff river, the silt plume was recorded as not significant in 1 location, moderate at 4 locations and significant at 4 locations assessed.

-Figure 4.11 Silt plume survey results
+Figure 4.21 Silt plume survey results